morganstanley/testplan/doc/en/introduction.rst

                             "pattern" - List tests in `--patterns` / `--tags` compatible format.
 Max 25 testcases per suite will be displayed.

                             "name" - List tests in readable format.
 Max 25 testcases per suite will be displayed.
-      -i, --interactive     Enable interactive mode.
-A port may be specified, otherwise the port defaults to 0.

     General:
       --runpath             Path under which all temp files and logs will be created.
       --timeout             Expiry timeout on test execution.
+      -i, --interactive     Enable interactive mode.
+A port may be specified, otherwise the port defaults to 0.
+      --trace-tests         Enable the tracing tests feature.
+A JSON file containing file names and line numbers to be watched by the tracer must be specified.
+      --trace-tests-output
+                            Specify output file for tests impacted by change in Testplan pattern format (see --trace-tests).
+Will be ignored if --trace-tests is not specified.
+Default to standard output.

     Filtering:
       --patterns            Test filter, supports glob notation & multiple arguments.